danilocurvelo/imd0030-20242/projects/autocomplete.md

 - The third column denotes the average runtime for `allMatches` in seconds.

 Copy-paste the text into plotting software such as [Desmos](https://www.desmos.com/calculator).
 Plot the runtimes of all 4 implementations on `addAll` and `allMatches`.

-## Critique and connect

-{: .deliverable }
-Synthesize an idea involving at least one of the following 4 articles together with a couple additional sources.
-How do the articles relate to your understanding of the `Autocomplete` interface that we designed?
-How does the author's arguments relate the technology to the distribution of power, benefits, and harms across different people in society?
-What other questions should we ask about the design of our technology?

-### "How search engines disseminate information about COVID-19 and why they should do better"

-One of the drawbacks of this autocomplete definition is that it leaves unspecified the order of the results.
-How many times have you looked beyond the first page of a search query?
-The value of a search engine or suggestion system is not just to sort and search, but also to prioritize information to present to the user.

-**[How search engines disseminate information about COVID-19 and why they should do better](https://misinforeview.hks.harvard.edu/article/how-search-engines-disseminate-information-about-covid-19-and-why-they-should-do-better/)**.
-What values do search engines and suggestion systems prioritize?
-Given that private companies dominate the western internet, what is their responsibility in shaping public discourse and meaning-making?

-**[Algorithms of Oppression: How Search Engines Reinforce Racism](https://youtu.be/7AHv6vUouU8)**.
-How do search engines reinforce racism?
-How do the design of our autocomplete systems and other programs we develop using our programming skills fit into the broader landscape of machine learning and data analytic systems?

-### "Social genomics can combat inequality or be used to justify it"

-Efficient DNA indexing and search is key component of the infrastructure that makes DNA databases possible.
-How are DNA databases used in real life, and what are the implications of designing a fast DNA indexing system that powers these databases?

-[**Social genomics can combat inequality or be used to justify it**](https://aeon.co/essays/social-genomics-can-combat-inequality-or-be-used-to-justify-it).
-How is social genomics research used to justify political agendas?
-How are scientific agendas, in turn, shaped by the scientists who determine which research questions to study?

-[**DNA Databases and Human Rights**](http://dnapolicyinitiative.org/resources/dna-databases-and-human-rights/).
-What is the role of DNA in the criminal justice system?
-How do DNA searches produce false matches?
-How do DNA databases encode social bias?